 - Beware the chewy foods.
 This includes so-called healthy options like dried fruits, as well as the obvious gummy candies and even gummy vitamins.
 These foods stick to the teeth for long periods, leading to cavities.
 Whenever possible, have kids snack on fresh fruits like apples and strawberries, and look for xylitol-sweetened vitamins for kids.
 When they do have a sweet treat, choose something like a piece of chocolate, a scoop of frozen yogurt, or some fruit with a touch of whipped cream.

 - Start brushing early.
 Toothbrushes are available for babies, toddlers, and older children.
 Infants’ teeth can be cleaned with a damp washcloth.
 Toddlers can start brushing with a toothbrush and water (with your help) once they have a few teeth.
 At age 3, kids should brush with fluoride toothpaste twice daily.
 Supervise your child’s brushing until at least age 7 to ensure they are cleaning all surfaces.

 - Take your child to the dentist sooner rather than later.
 Your dentist at Sage Dental can help you spot problems early to keep your kids’ teeth healthy.
 They may see areas that aren’t getting brushed thoroughly (a common problem with children) or may see weak spots that need extra attention to prevent a cavity.
 In addition, your child’s dentist can do fluoride treatments and other preventive care – possibly saving your child from fillings or invasive procedures later.

 Your dentist at Sage Dental is your advocate for healthy teeth – starting with the youngest members of your family.
 Establishing good dental health in childhood leads to beautiful smiles that last a lifetime.
-Call and schedule a dental appointment for your children at Sage Dental.
+Call and schedule a dental appointment for your children at Pearland, Baytown or Deer Park/La Porte dental offices.
 It could be one of the best things you do for their health!